 Avast Free provides support only through its Forums and FAQ, but Avast paid plans to offer more support, such as Live chat and E-mail support.
 Speaking to a technician might cost you around $200 a year, which isn’t cheap.

-Surprisingly, we choose MD here.
-For a sophisticated antivirus like Avast, we expected it would offer impeccable Customer Support to add the icing to the cake.
+Surprisingly, we chose MD here.
+For a sophisticated antivirus like Avast, we expected it to offer impeccable Customer Support, which would add the icing to the cake.

 To sum up our comparison of Windows Defender and Avast, here’s a concise table: